Choosing the best crops for raft systems

 We’ve grown dozens of crop types and had our share of failure.
-We’ve put together this guide on deep water cultivation (DWC) to help you can learn from our mistakes, and make the right choices of crops from the get-go.
+We’ve put together this guide on deep water culture (DWC) to help you learn from our mistakes, and make the right choice of crops from the get-go.

 What is DWC?

-For the uninitiated, deep water cultivation (DWC) or raft systems use a tank with nutrient solution (fertilized either with fish waste or a hydroponic fertilizer).
+For the uninitiated, deep water culture (DWC) or raft systems use a tank with nutrient solution (fertilized either with fish waste or a hydroponic fertilizer).
 A raft floats on top of the water, and plants on the raft dangle their roots into the solution below.
-Plants are supported on the raft through net pots or other tools like Grow Grips.
+Plants are supported on the raft with net pots or other tools like Grow Grips.

-Check out our course on Upstart University for more information on managing a deep water cultivation system.
+Check out our course on Upstart University for more information on managing an aquaponic DWC system.

-This guide will walk you through a number of the best crops for deep water cultivation growing.
+This guide will walk you through a number of the best crops for deep water culture growing.
 Each kind of crop possesses a number of positive and negative qualities and offers unique possibilities for each growing situation.
-After reading this guide, you’ll be on track to make the best selection for your deep water cultivation operation, no matter how large the scale.
+After reading this guide, you’ll be on track to make the best selection for your deep water culture operation, no matter how large the scale.

 Factors for choosing DWC crops: